-A single act of discrimination may be based on more than one protected class status.
-For example, discrimination based on anti-Semitism may relate to religion, national origin, or both: discrimination against a transgender or transsexual individual might be based on sex or sexual orientation.
+A single act of discrimination or harassment may be based on more than one protected class status.
+For example, discrimination based on anti-Semitism may relate to religion, national origin, or both; discrimination against a pregnant woman might be based on sex, marital status, or both; discrimination against a transgender or transsexual individual might be based on sex or sexual orientation.

 Not every act that may be offensive to an individual or group constitutes discrimination or harassment.
 Harassment includes action beyond the mere expression of views, words, symbols or thoughts that another individual finds offensive.
-To constitute a violation of Board Policy 1B.1, conduct must be considered sufficiently serious to deny or limit a student's or employee's ability to participate in or benefit from the services, activities, or privileges provided by Minnesota State Colleges and Universities.
+To constitute a violation of the policy, conduct must be considered sufficiently serious to deny or limit a student's or employee's ability to participate in or benefit from the services, activities, or privileges provided by Northwest Technical College.